pkErbynn/DataStructures-Algorithms-Demystified/5_abstractDataStructures/1_singly_linkedlist/0_note.md

 ### Why use
 - efficient insertion and deletion of elements at the beginning of the list,
-    - or at any position if the pointer to the node preceding the position of insertion or deletion is available.
+    - or at any position if the pointer to the node preceding the position of insertion or deletion is available/known.

 ### When not to use
 - accessing an element in the list requires traversing the list from the HEAD until the desired element is reached, which can be time-consuming for large lists.